onflow/wallet-extension-example/docs/index.md

 window.fcl_extensions.push(AuthnService)
 ```

-The endpoint of your `authn` and other services should be of the form `ext:YOUR_WALLETS_FLOW_ACCOUNT_ADDRESS`.
+> The endpoint of your `authn` and other services should be of the form **`ext:YOUR_WALLETS_FLOW_ACCOUNT_ADDRESS`**.
+You can choose any Flow address that you have the keys to and will the unique identifier for your wallet on Flow.

 This endpoint is used by FCL and checked in your background script to conditionally open the extension popup window.
 It can optionally be used to set the extension as the default wallet via `fcl.discovery.wallet`

 In order for the user to launch the extension from an unopened state, the following actions need to run in the following order: